pcarollo84/JLDishwashers/README.md

 Instructions
 -------

-Clone the project as is.
+Clone the project into your mac.
 The repo include the Pods/ directory, so you don't need to run 'pod install'.
 Open JLDishwashers.xcworkspace to run the app on the simulator (or on a physical device)

 Notes